Have you ever heard or read a question like this before?

 - Concentrating on “the numbers game”—as in margins;

 - Maximizing profits.

-Those should be our “passions” in any businesses.
+Those should be our “passions” in any business.
 The universal language of business is money.
-That’s where we should passionate about.
+That’s where we should be passionate about.

 Because, without those being our primary focus, no matter what businesses we’re in, we will just end up owning our job — and not a profitable business.